 Tropes used in Pokémon Reborn:

 - Anyone Can Die: And do they.
-Human, Pokemon... no one is safe in this game.
+Human, Pokémon... no one is safe in this game.
+Thus far, Corey, Kiki, Tara, Eclipse, Ame, and (depending on your choices) Taka have all perished.

 - After completing a series of events that involves traverses a huge field and a puzzle involving Tauros and Boufflant, eventually you can speak to one of the former and get a time saving instant bypass from one side to the other.